Fiserv/digital-disbursements-platform/docs/troubleshooting/tokens.md

 ### Enrollment Vault (EV) Token

-Enrollment Vault is Fiserv's internal secure storage solutions to Card and Account security.
+Enrollment Vault is Fiserv's internal secure storage solution to Card and Account security.
 It is a reusable proprietary token that secures the primary account number but replacing it with a token to be stored in the clients system.
 The client can then use this token in place of the account number to initiate multiple payment request without requesting a new token.

 #### How Does EnrollmentVault work?